 The CPA firm must have a specialization in Information Security and must ensure objectivity by being completely independent of the service provider in question.

 These CPA firms are allowed to employ a non CPA, third party consultant that has expertise in Information Security to help in the audit process.
-But, the final report will be published by the CPA alone.
+But, the final report is published by the CPA alone.

 Thank you for reading SOC 2 Compliance Checklist – Audit Requirements Explained.
 We shall conclude.